anilkrrana/MuleSoft/README.md

 # Difference between PATCH, PUT and POST?

-# Q. Post is used to create a new entity.
+1. Post is used to create a new entity.
-Patch is used to update an existing entity with new information.
+2. Patch is used to update an existing entity with new information.
-Put is used to set an entity's information completely.
+3. Put is used to set an entity's information completely.

 # Q. What is Fragment and how to use it?